Intercalation (chemistry): Graphite

-Metal dichalcogenides

-Another well-known family of intercalation hosts are the layered metal dichalcogenides such as titanium disulfide.
-In characteristic manner, intercalation is analyzed by X-ray diffraction, since the spacing between sheets increases, and by electrical conductivity, since charge transfer alters the number of charge carriers.

-A structurally related species is iron oxychloride.
+Lithium-ion batteries

+One of the largest and most diverse uses of the intercalation process by the early 2020s is in lithium-ion electrochemical energy storage, in the batteries used in many handheld electronic devices, mobility devices, electric vehicles, and utility-scale battery electric storage stations.

+By 2023, all commercial Li-ion cells use intercalation compounds as active materials, and most use them in both the cathode and anode within the battery physical structure.

+In 2012 three researchers, Goodenough, Yazami and Yoshino, received the 2012 IEEE Medal for Environmental and Safety Technologies for developing the intercalated lithium-ion battery and subsequently Goodenough, Whittingham, and Yoshino were awarded the 2019 Nobel Prize in Chemistry "for the development of lithium-ion batteries".

 Exfoliation

 An extreme case of intercalation is the complete separation of the layers of the material.
 This process is called exfoliation.
 Typically aggressive conditions are required involving highly polar solvents and aggressive reagents.

 Related materials

 In biochemistry, intercalation is the insertion of molecules between the bases of DNA.
 This process is used as a method for analyzing DNA and it is also the basis of certain kinds of poisoning.

 Clathrates are chemical substances consisting of a lattice that traps or contains molecules.
 Usually, clathrate compounds are polymeric and completely envelop the guest molecule.
 Inclusion compounds are often molecules, whereas clathrates are typically polymeric.
 Intercalation compounds are not 3-dimensional, unlike clathrate compounds.
 According to IUPAC, clathrates are "Inclusion compounds in which the guest molecule is in a cage formed by the host molecule or by a lattice of host molecules."